metagenomics/metagenomics-workshop/docs/evaluation/mapping.rst

 can map the reads onto them.
 Here is an example command line for mapping the reads back to the MEGAHIT assembly::

-  cd /vol/spool/workdir/assembly/megahit_out
+  cd /mnt/volume/workdir/assembly/megahit_out

-  qsub -cwd -N bbmap_index -b y \
-  /usr/bin/bbmap.sh ref=final.contigs.fa
+  bbmap.sh ref=final.contigs.fa

 Now that we have an index, we can map the reads::

-  qsub -cwd -pe multislot 14 -N bbmap -b y \
-  /usr/bin/bbmap.sh in=../read1.fq in2=../read2.fq out=megahit.bam threads=14
+  bbmap.sh in=../read1.fq in2=../read2.fq out=megahit.bam threads=14

 ``bbmap`` produces output in BAM format (the binary version of the `SAM format
 <http://samtools.github.io/hts-specs/SAMv1.pdf>`_).
 BAM files can be viewed and manipulated with `SAMtools <http://www.htslib.org/>`_.
 Let's first build an index for the FASTA file::